ICGC-TCGA-PanCancer/central-decider-client/README.md

       --force

 This option make it so that INI files will be generated regardless of whether or not they have been run before.

+##Travis

+Travis utility is used to test if the repo is compiling correctly